Iran - Su-35

 Superiority is achieved due to a more advanced complex of onboard radio-electronic equipment (first of all, the most powerful radar station "Irbis" is remembered here, but the electronic warfare complex, the electronic "co-pilot" and, in general, more advanced cabin equipment cannot be ignored).
 The more powerful Su-35 engines could give it a maneuverability advantage.

-Thus, for the task of ensuring the country's air defense, the Su-35 looks like a good choice, which is especially important for Tehran.
+Thus, for the task of ensuring the country's air defense, the Su-35 looked like a good choice, which was especially important for Tehran.
 At the moment, the republic, which has achieved visible and spectacularly demonstrated successes in rocketry, has a stagnant aircraft fleet represented by American aircraft purchased before the 1979 anti-Shah revolution (in particular, the F-4 Phantom II "and F-14" Tomcat ") and flew to the end of Desert Storm by former Iraqi vehicles purchased by Saddam from the USSR (MiG-29, Su-24M, Su-25).

 For a long time, contracts for combat aircraft were blocked by UN Security Council sanctions, but they have already ended.
 In these conditions, Russia was not only one of the few suppliers not afraid of American bans, but also the only one capable of promptly delivering an advanced fighter that had been proven both at home and abroad and in battle.